Frequently Asked Questions:

 If you sell an item, you can then replace it with a new item within your membership period.

 How and when will I get paid?

 We keep a record of all sales on your inventory sheet and pay out on a monthly basis; your payment will be ready for you to collect at the Gallery by the 5th day of the month following your sale.
 We take a commission fee of 30% off the sale price but this goes back into continuing the project and supporting S2R.

 Yes, the Gallery is open to the public, both to browse, join community sessions and become artists.
 Our intention is to reduce isolation and stigma surrounding mental health as well as encourage integration, peer support and involvement.

 How could being a member of the Gallery help me?

-The Gallery hopes to provide an opportunity to people who may not get a chance to display their creativity elsewhere, we help and advise new artists, making their experience a positive one and encourage people to realise their potential.
-Seeing someone learn they've made their first sale is such a wonderful moment and we have already seen artists and regular visitors grow in confidence and self esteem just by being involved in our project.
-Also have many artists who successfully sell and exhibit their work in other areas and have helped others to exhibit in different places.
+The Gallery hopes to provide an opportunity to people who may not get a chance to display their creativity elsewhere.
+We help and advise new artists, making their experience a positive one and encourage people to realise their potential.
+Telling someone that they've made their first sale is a wonderful moment, and we have seen artists and regular visitors grow in confidence and self-esteem just by being involved in our project.
+We also have links to artists who successfully sell and exhibit their work elsewhere.

 What will we be doing on the ‘Nature in You’ course?

 ‘Nature in You’ sessions will include a range of activities, aimed to inspire you to connect with nature, the outdoors, others and ultimately yourself.

 By taking time out from the busy environments that we often find ourselves in, these sessions provide a space to slow down, relax, play and create.
 We’ll be doing different activities each week, such as; basic cooking, willow weaving, creativity and mindfulness.
 Each session will be tailored for the setting and the seasons, with a focus on how we can interact with nature through our senses.